19hours/sg-statutes/Acts/Securities and Futures Act.md

 (3) In this Subdivision, a corporation is related to another corporation if it is deemed to be related to that other corporation by virtue of section 6 of the Companies Act (Cap.
 50).

 262\.
-[Repealed by Act 16 of 2003 wef 22/12/2003]
+[Deleted by Act 16/2003 wef 22/12/2003]

 263\.
-[Repealed by Act 16 of 2003 wef 22/12/2003]
+[Deleted by Act 16/2003 wef 22/12/2003]

 264\.
-[Repealed by Act 16 of 2003 wef 22/12/2003]
+[Deleted by Act 16/2003 wef 22/12/2003]

 ### Power of court in relation to certain irredeemable debentures

-265\.—(1) Notwithstanding anything in any debenture or trust deed, the security for any debentures which are irredeemable or redeemable only on the happening of a contingency shall, if the court so orders, be enforceable, forthwith or at such other time as the court directs if, on the application of the trustee for the holders of the debentures or (where there is no trustee) on the application of any holder of the debentures, the court is satisfied that —
+265\.—(1) Notwithstanding anything in any debenture or trust deed, the security for any debentures which are irredeemable or redeemable only on the happening of a contingency shall, if the court so orders, be enforceable, immediately or at such other time as the court directs if, on the application of the trustee for the holders of the debentures or (where there is no trustee) on the application of any holder of the debentures, the court is satisfied that —

 (a) at the time of the issue of the debentures the assets of the borrowing corporation which constituted or were intended to constitute the security therefor were sufficient or likely to become sufficient to discharge the principal debt and any interest thereon;